pulumi/docs/content/blog/pulumiup-global-cloud-iac-platform-engineering-ai-conference/index.md

 ## Build Your Schedule Now

 With so many compelling topics across AI/ML, Platform Engineering, DevOps, and Cloud and IaC, now is the time to [build your PulumiUP schedule](https://conference.pulumi.com/schedule/?utm_source=PulumiUP&utm_medium=web&utm_campaign=FY2025Q1_Event_PulumiUP).
-Choose the sessions that align with your goals and interests to get the most out of this unique virtual event.
-Whether you're looking to sharpen your skills, discover the latest innovations, or connect with industry leaders, PulumiUP has something for everyone.
+Select the sessions that match your goals and interests to maximize your experience.
+Plus, you'll receive a link to watch your chosen panel discussions and tech talks on-demand!

 Haven’t registered yet?
 It’s not too late!
 Join 5,000 engineers worldwide in this groundbreaking event and gain the insights you need to drive innovation at your company.
 [Register now->](https://www.pulumi.com/pulumi-up/)